NoamAtias/Deep-Learning-Images-Classification-and-AutoEncoder/README.md

 # Deep Learning Final Project - Images Classification and AutoEncoder

 This repository contains the code and documentation for my final project on deep learning.
 The project focuses on two main parts: image classification using convolutional neural networks (CNNs) and denoising images using convolutional autoencoders.
+### This project was done together with Chanel Michaeli.

 ## Table of Contents